Writing Rules of Thumb

 And rule #17 (Part II): Omit needless words.

-I keep this little gray paperback version on my nightstand.
+I keep this little gray paperback edition on my nightstand.

 It can be purchased at Amazon here, or click or tap the graphic.
-There’s also a Kindle version for $.99.
+There’s also a Kindle edition for $.99.
 You can find free copies of the text everywhere, but some of the older versions are missing many good rules.
-Two of the better versions for example are here . . . and here.
+Two versions are here . . . and here.

 Harry Potter and the S.P.L.I.C.E. of Life

 One of my favorite authors, J.K.
 Rowling, uses two unique tools in her writing style.
 I’ll discuss her magical use of adverbs later.

 The other thing she does that I love, which some editors seem to have a problem with, is the so-called “comma fault.”
 Essentially this “rule” states: no two complete noun-verb sentences should be joined by a comma.
 The Elements Of Style expresses this as: Rule #5: “Do not join independent clauses by a comma.”

 There are many other more common forms that break this rule writing professors try to use to restrict the way their students express the spoken word.
 The rhetorical versus the grammatical.
 How we speak versus how it’s written down.
 Some of these examples taken from Harry Potter novels can be found in this fascinating Cambridge Scholars article: here.
 It begins on page fifteen.